ministryofjustice/cloud-platform-user-docs/02-deploying-an-app/005-add-s3-bucket-to-your-application.md

 # Adding S3 Bucket for your application.

 ## Introduction
-This document covers how to add an S3 bucket for your application using our terraform module.
+This document will cover how to add an S3 bucket for your application using our terraform module.

 ### Creating S3 Bucket